nosyn/orion/.github/instructions/PLAN.md

 - Event names per plan:
   - tegrastats://point with payload StatPoint
   - terminal://{id} with payload string chunk
-- State: lib/store.ts via zustand for connection status, profile, and rolling stats buffer (N=120).
+- State: lib/store.ts via zustand for connection state and stats.
+  - Support multiple devices/sessions: `sessions: Record<string, SessionInfo>` where key is session token.
+  - Track `current_session` (token) used by pages to determine the active Jetson.
+  - Rolling stats buffer (N=120) can be derived from DB and/or live stream.
 - event-bus.ts: subscribe/unsubscribe helpers with type guards.

 - Frontend naming conventions (important)

   - Filenames: use lowercase with dash separators for all frontend files (examples: app-sidebar.tsx, use-mobile.ts, app-shell.tsx, event-bus.ts).
 Avoid CamelCase filenames in src/.
   - Function names: use camelCase in frontend code (examples: openTerminal, startTegraStats).
 Do not use snake_case for frontend functions.
-  - Use snake case for shared types between frontend and backend
+  - Use snake_case for shared types between frontend and backend.

+  ### 15.6 Persistence & Multi-Device

+  - SQLite schema updates:
+    - Table `device(id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, description TEXT)`
+    - Table rename `credentials` → `credential`.
+    - Add `device_id INTEGER NOT NULL` to `credential` (FK to `device`).
+    - New table `device_stats(id INTEGER PRIMARY KEY AUTOINCREMENT, ts INTEGER NOT NULL, cpu REAL NOT NULL, ram_used_mb INTEGER NOT NULL, ram_total_mb INTEGER NOT NULL, device_id INTEGER NOT NULL)`.
+  - Migrations: on startup, create missing tables; if `credentials` exists without `device_id`, create a default device and migrate rows to `credential` with that device.

+  ### 15.7 Stats Collection & Dashboard

+  - Start background stats collection after connect (per session) or trigger periodic sampling via IPC; persist into `device_stats` with timestamp and `device_id`.
+  - Dashboard reads recent stats from DB (e.g., last 120 points) and renders CPU and RAM charts over time.

 ### 15.6 Connection + Security